MikeKSmith/The_Lazy_Producer/docs/007-Tools-Modulators.md

 ## Deviate

-We've come across the free [Deviate Max for Live device from Novel Music](https://www.novelmusic.org/m4l/deviate) in the section [Tools - Chords and added notes], but it also offers random modulation control on parameters.
+We've come across the free [Deviate Max for Live device from Novel Music](https://www.novelmusic.org/m4l/deviate) in @ref(tools-midi-tools), but it also offers random modulation control on parameters.
 You can dial up randomness at various levels in Deviate, and also control the amount of randomness which is very useful in generative music.
 But it also has a key feature - the ability to monitor parameter deviations in its "MEMORY" and then "Lock" in patterns if you find something you like - this mirrors functionality in Turing Machine modules that exist in the modular synthesis world.

 Again, it's worth reviewing [the tutorial video from Novel Music](https://www.youtube.com/watch?v=4WwKGUV2H4I) to learn about all possible features of this device.